PaybackOS/PaybackOS/docs/building/build.md

 First install the tools needed to setup the OS

-And once you have your tools installed run this command for a 64bit ISO
+And once you have your tools installed run this command for a ISO file that you can boot.

 ```bash
 make build-[arch being targeted]
 ```